MichaelMMacLeod/formal-mergesort/README.md

 `Array.mergeSort` is faster than `Array.qsortOrd` at sorting `10^6` `Nat` values, by a factor of `3-2429x`.
 Clearly, `Array.qsortOrd` experiences asymptotically worse performance on tests "mostlyAscending" and "randomWithDuplicates" than both `Array.mergeSort` and `List.mergeSort`.

-It seems like `List.mergeSort`, despite being defined on linked lists, is faster at sorting `10^6` `Nat` values than `Array.qsortOrd`, especially when processing almost-sorted data, or data containing many duplicate values.
+Interestingly, it seems like `List.mergeSort`, despite being defined on linked lists, is faster at sorting `10^6` `Nat` values than `Array.qsortOrd` on most benchmarks, especially when processing almost-sorted data, or data containing many duplicate values.

-[^1]: I don't think Lean gives any guarantees that `USize` is unboxed.
-In fact, according to the reference, sometimes it will be boxed.
-My hope is that the implementation of `mergeSort` is simple enough to allow for unboxing.
-Inspecting the generated code (which I have yet to do) could prove/disprove this.
+[^1]: According to the [Lean Reference](https://lean-lang.org/doc/reference/latest////Basic-Types/Fixed-Precision-Integers/#fixed-int-runtime) `USize` is normally boxed, but this boxing may be avoided after certain optimization passes in some code.
+I have confirmed by inspecting the IR of `Array.mergeSort` that it uses unboxed arithmetic.